Steve-Fenton/astro-accelerator/src/pages/features/image-automation.md

 - `/public/i/700/example.webp` (700px wide WEBP)
 - `/public/i/1000/example.webp` (1000px wide WEBP)

-You shouldn't create a `/public/i/` folder as this is reserved for automation.
+You shouldn't create a `/public/i/` folder as this is reserved for image automation.

 You can reference these images directly in your markdown files, or take advantage of automatic responsive images (see below).